jhuapl-bio/taxtriage/README.md

 - **Mapping quality, abundance, classifier agreement, body-site context, protein identity, and plasmid evidence**.
 - **Species- and genus-level rollups**, allowing evidence split among near-identical strains to be interpreted at an appropriate taxonomic level.

 TASS is not a renamed Kraken2 confidence value or a single coverage cutoff.
 It is a post-alignment synthesis of multiple evidence types with configurable weights, transformations, and thresholds.
-The equations, default weights, conflict-resolution logic, and optimization approach are documented in the [TASS Scoring wiki](https://github.com/jhuapl-bio/taxtriage/wiki/TASS-Scoring).
+The equations, default weights, conflict-resolution logic, and optimization approach are documented in the [TASS scoring documentation](https://jhuapl-bio.github.io/taxtriage/tass-scoring/).

 ![TASS confidence metric overview](assets/confidence_metric.png)